robert-dodier/maxima-asdf/README.md

 The point is that with this stuff, ASDF can load system definitions which contain Maxima files.
 Maxima is called to load or compile and load Maxima files.
+There is also code to download tar.gz files from Github and install them into Quicklisp, which makes them available to ASDF.

 ## What's here